BytecodeAgency/import-boundary-checker/README.md

     "[IMPORTBASE]/data"
 ```

 You can read the full DSL specification in the [`docs/dsl.md`](docs/dsl.md) file.

 ## Full examples

 In the [`examples`](/examples) directory of this repository, you can find some examples of the tool configured.
 In each directory, you will find a `.importrules` file with the import boundaries defined.

+An example for running this in CI through Docker can be found in the `Dockerfile` in the root of this repository.

 ## License and contribution